05 - About the Open Energy Ontology#

 Which OEO specific knowledge do I need?#

-The OEO wiki provides details on how best practice principles of ontology development are applied to OEO development: https://github.com/OpenEnergyPlatform/ontology/wiki/Best-Practice-Principles
+OEO Wiki The OEO wiki provides details on how best practice principles of ontology development are applied to OEO development.

 I have read everything - how can I join the developer team now?#

-- We always welcome new members to the development team in our regular oeo-dev-meetings, where we discuss organizational things and content related issues.
+- We always welcome new members to the development team in our regular oeo-dev-meetings, where we discuss organisational things and content related issues.

-- To participate in the OEO development and discussion process on GitHub, you need to be part of the OpenEnergyFamily organization.
+- To participate in the OEO development and discussion process on GitHub, you will need to become part of the OpenEnergyFamily organisation.

-- Afterwards, you can follow all instructions and explainations of the general workflow in the CONTRIBUTING.md on GitHub.
+- Afterwards, you can follow all instructions and explanations of the general workflow in the CONTRIBUTING.md on GitHub.

 - In all discussions, whether in an online meeting or on GitHub, we follow our Code of Conduct.